chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ## Prepare to test

-I surveyed 4 frontend teams in a [previous article](https://www.chromatic.com/blog/the-delightful-storybook-workflow) about professional Storybook workflows.
+I surveyed 4 frontend teams about professional Storybook workflows in a [previous article](https://www.chromatic.com/blog/the-delightful-storybook-workflow).
 They agreed on these best practices for writing stories to make testing easy and comprehensive.

 **Articulate supported component states** as stories to clarify which combinations of inputs yield a given state.
 Ruthlessly omit unsupported states to reduce noise.